 - Apply SPF30+ or higher, broad-spectrum and water-resistant sunscreen on any exposed areas of skin.

 Using sunscreen on babies and children

 Cancer Council recommends protecting babies and children’s skin with physical barriers such as wraps, clothing, hats and using shade as much as possible.
 If your baby or child is going to be exposed to the sun, apply sunscreen to those small areas of skin not covered by wraps, clothing and a hat.

 Babies aged under 6 months have highly absorptive skin and the Australasian College of Dermatologist recommends minimising use of sunscreen.
-Always patch test any product first on a small area of your baby or child’s skin for any negative reactions and apply sunscreen to those areas of exposed skin that can’t be covered with hats and clothing.
+Always usage test any product first on a small area of your baby or child’s skin for any negative reactions and apply sunscreen to those areas of exposed skin that can’t be covered with hats and clothing.
 If your baby or child reacts to sunscreen, seek advice from your doctor or chemist.

 When you’re out and about:

 - Check your children often to ensure they are well protected.
 Adjust covers on prams and strollers to make sure babies remain shaded.